 Table Top Exercise (TTX)

 A new addition in this year’s test is a Table Top Exercise (TTX).
 If your firm is interested in participating in this TTX please register and the registrant will then receive details regarding the remote, self-paced exercise that will make use of the crisis scenario being applied to this year’s exercise.
 The TTX will be executed in Friday, October 24.
 There will also be more information on the TTX as we move into the summer.

 Pandemic Influenza Continuity Exercise Series: Multiple Dates, Sep. – Dec., 2014

 SIFMA is coordinating with government and private organizations to sponsor a two year series of pandemic influenza continuity exercises to mitigate vulnerabilities during a pandemic influenza outbreak; identify gaps or weaknesses in pandemic planning or in organization pandemic influenza continuity plans, policies, & procedures; and encourage public and private organizations to jointly plan for, and test, their pandemic influenza plans.

 FEMA Pandemic Exercise

 Invest it Forward™ is a new program from SIFMA and the SIFMA Foundation that connects teachers and classrooms with financial industry professionals and firms.
-If you are a financial industry professional or a financial services firm wanting to volunteer, and to discover specific ways you can bring your passion and expertise into classrooms and youth-serving nonprofits, sign up to join us today.
+If you are a financial industry professional or a financial services firm wanting to volunteer, and to discover specific ways you can bring your passion and expertise into classrooms and youth-serving nonprofits in the coming school year, sign up to join us today.